-In what is endearingly referred to as 'Heavy Metal Football', Klopp's Gegenpress or Counterpress is frantic style of play where the team hunt in packs to force opposition turnovers in advantageous positions to generate scoring chances.
+In what is endearingly referred to as 'Heavy Metal Football', Klopp's Gegenpress or Counterpress is a frantic style of play where the team hunt in packs to force opposition turnovers in advantageous positions to generate scoring chances.

-But it is not all gross spend with Liverpool as since the sale of Fernando Torres in 2011, Liverpool have received astronomical fees for their world class talent, allowing them to comfortably invest in big names themselves.
+But it is not all gross spend with Liverpool as, since the sale of Fernando Torres in 2011, Liverpool have received astronomical fees for their world-class talent, allowing them to comfortably invest in big names themselves.

-Liverpool are one of the largest, well-known and most widely supported football clubs in the world.
+Liverpool is one of the largest, well-known and most widely supported football clubs in the world.
 The Reds are one of the most successful clubs in England with 18 First Division titles and 7 FA Cups, while their 8 League Cup triumphs are unmatched by any other English club.
 Liverpool are also England’s most successful club in European competitions, with 11 major trophies.
 Their record of five Champions Leagues is bettered only by Real Madrid and Inter Milan.
 Their last triumph on the continent was possibly the greatest ever comeback in the competition's history in 2005 when they overcame a 3-0 half-time deficit to AC Milan.

 However their last trophy was the League Cup in 2012, so while they are headed in the right direction making the Champions League final last season, ultimately the next step will be the winning of major competitions after such investment and promise shown.

-Liverpool is a legacy franchise and have had plenty of big names to boast about.
+Liverpool is a legacy franchise and has had plenty of big names to boast about.
 Kenny Dalglish and Graeme Souness, who both returned to manage the club, Ian Rush, Jamie Carragher, Ray Clemence and Ron Yeats are just a handful of the legends that have played for the club throughout history.
 And then there is Steven Gerrard, one of the Premier League midfielders of all time.